 It is the measurement scale used to determine the shaft’s weight.
 Manufacturers will either list the number of grains in the bolt’s overall weight or its grains per inch (GPI) figure.

 Simply multiplying the GPI value by the length of the shaft yields the overall weight of a bolt.
-The weight in grains can be converted to grams by adding 0.0648 to the total.
+The weight in grains can be converted to grams by adding 0.0648.

 Nock is the attachment of plastic or metal that snaps onto the shaft’s rear.
 While you are lining up to a fire, the nock serves to hold the bolt in place.

-Various types of nocks are available, and the half-moon or flat nock is common.
+Various types of nocks are available; the half-moon or flat nock is common.
 Other possibilities include Omni nocks, Capture nocks, and multi-groove nocks.

 The prerequisites for various nocks vary.
-To fire a bolt from a half-moon nock, for instance, you must line up the groove with the bow’s string.
+For instance, to fire a bolt from a half-moon nock, you must line up the groove with the bow’s string.

 The back of a bolt’s known as a vane or wings.
 It is present near the arrow fletching.
 It aids in keeping the bolt steady while in flight.